mgrshn/a25_Test_Task/README.md

 ATTENTION: you should save the generated token for later validation of your requests.

 3. POST api/transactions/new
 Employee_id and working hours are required.
 You also must send a personal-access-token to this endpoint.
-Send it as a Header Authorization: Bearer <Your token>.
+Send it as a Header Authorization: Bearer [your token].
 Desc:
 Creating new working transaction if input data and personal-access-token are valid.
 Else show validation|authentication errors.